pabloazurduy/pabloazurduy.github.io/_posts/2023-10-30-false_alarm.md

 In the upper table, we can see that the probability of fire is 0.01 and the probability of non-fire its 0.99.
 We can also notice that this table is not conditional on any other variables; fire is an **independent node**.
 However, we will see that this changes in the case of $A$, where $A$ probability depends on the fire status.

-You can see the Alarm ($A$) conditional probabilities in the following table:
+You can see the Alarm ($A$) conditional probabilities in the following table. (again made up values):

 | $F$        | $P(A=1\|F)$ | $P(A=0\|F)$|
 |------------|-----------:|------------:|